Lukas Graham (2015 album): Critical reception

-Lukas Graham received mostly favourable reviews from critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, it received an average score of 75, based on 5 reviews.
+Lukas Graham received generally positive reviews from music critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 75, based on 5 reviews, which indicates "generally favorable reviews".

 Commercial performance

 In Denmark, Lukas Graham was released on 16 June 2015 without any promotion.
 The album entered the Danish Albums Chart at number one and spent 22 non-consecutive weeks at the top of the chart.
-It has spent 163 weeks on the whole chart, including 95 weeks in the top 10, with the last one being in its 163rd charting week.
+It has spent 517 weeks on the whole chart, including 110 weeks in the top 10, with the last one being in its 371th charting week.

 In the United Kingdom, the album debuted at number two on the UK Albums Chart, with first-week sales of 24,093 copies, becoming the highest-charting album by a Danish act.

 Lukas Graham debuted at number one on the Australian Albums Chart, becoming the first number-one album by a Danish act since Aqua's Aquarium peaked at number one in 1998.

 The album debuted at number three on the Billboard 200 in the United States, selling 34,000 copies.
 It is the highest-charting album by a Danish act.
 Danish singer Coco O previously charted at number two with the soundtrack to The Great Gatsby (2013).

 In Canada, the album debuted at number one on the Canadian Albums Chart, selling 5,300 copies.